WHY: home

 Anaesthetic: general anaesthetic; Duration of operation: 2 hours

-Hospital stay: 1 day; Proposed stay in Cyprus: 3 days after surgery
+; Proposed stay in Cyprus: 3 days after surgery

 Stitch removal: 2 weeks after surgery or absorbable stitches